dexie/dexie-website/roadmap/dexie-cloud.md

 # Milestone 1 - Private beta

-The private beta was released in June 2021 and included the following features
+The private beta was released in June 2021 and included the following features.

 [X] Initial documentation on dexie.org
 [X] CLI: "npx dexie-cloud create"